New law raises plate fees starting July 1, 2022

 A grievance procedure is available to resolve complaints.
 If you believe DOL, one of our employees, or one of our contractors has discriminated against you, our we want to hear from you.
 Please use the Discrimination Complaint form to tell us about your experience.

-DOL takes allegations of discrimination seriously.
-If you believe DOL may have discriminated against you in providing you access to our services or public facilities, we want to hear from you.
-You may use the discrimination complaint form below to tell us about your experience.
-Please make sure we receive your complaint within 180 days following the date of the alleged discrimination.
+We take allegations of discrimination seriously.
+If you believe we've discriminated against you in providing access to our services or public facilities, we want to hear from you.